AI Hardware Design League

 • Verify their design at each design phase.
 The teams will be given a set of test benches to help with this.
 Teams are also encouraged to create their custom test bench to verify the sub-modules they design.

-After verifying the design with the test bench, teams must demonstrate the successful operation of the hardware design on an FPGA board.
-Mentors will help guide students through FPGA implementation.
+After verifying the design with the test bench, teams must demonstrate the successful operation of the hardware design.
+Mentors will help guide students through this process.

 • Tutorials will include hands-on activities with mentors present to help teams complete the activities.